FluxOfPingIntegers/Greenery/README.md

 Tech/Gems used
     • Ruby
-    • All Ruby gems can be found in the Gemfile
+    • All Ruby gems and their versions can be found in Gemfile.lock

 License